growr-xyz/growr-documentation/flows/D-Liquidity-2-Pond-Funding.md

     Lender (via dApp)->>+Pond SC: Request withdrawal
     Pond SC->>Pond SC: Check available funds
     Pond SC->>Pond SC: Register withdrawal transaction
-    Pond SC->>-Lender (via dApp): Sends fund + yield deactivate Lender (via dApp)
+    Pond SC->>-Lender (via dApp): Send fund + yield deactivate Lender (via dApp)
 ```
 ### Pool-to-pond funding
 The Growr protocol is able to operate on 2 levels – global pools and local ponds.
-Global pools are funded by institutional investors who then delegate the actual lending activity to local guilds with local lending ponds.
+Global pools are funded by Liqudity Providers who then delegate the actual lending activity to local guilds with local lending ponds.
 A lending pool can be created by any institutional investor with enough capital (threshold to be deﬁned by the protocol governance) who speciﬁes the initial pool parameters.
-Investors can safely deposit funds into lending pools according to their preferences and based on automatic vetting using their own SSFI and veriﬁable credentials, e.g., applicable AML/CFT checks, required by the pool creator.
+Liquidity Providers can safely deposit funds into lending pools according to their preferences and based on automatic vetting using their own SSFI and veriﬁable credentials, e.g., applicable AML/CFT checks, required by the pool creator.

 The flow for pool creation and funding is the same as the flow for pond creation and funding.
 For more details, visit [Pond Creation section](./D-Liquidity-1-Pond-Creation.md).